 What Reconsideration Means For Disability Applicants In All Other States

 The SSA only approved 1 in 5 first-time SSD claimants in 2017.
 The remaining 80% either appealed, or gave up.
 Nationwide, the SSA approved about 75,000 reconsideration claims that year (about 3.5% of those filed).
-Adding reconsideration for these five states may help some applicants get benefits approved faster.
+Adding reconsideration for these five states may help some applicants secure benefits faster.
 The SSA hopes that reinstating reconsideration will cut hearing wait times down significantly in those states.
 Their goal is to reduce hearing decision wait times from 600 days to 270, on average, by 2021’s end.

 You May Qualify for Legal Assistance

-Want to know the best way to ensure you get approved for benefits the first time you apply?
+Want to know the best way to ensure you get benefits the first time you apply?
 Get a Social Security disability lawyer to help file your claim!
 These attorneys work on contingency, so you’ll pay nothing for help filing your benefits application.
 Right now, the SSA denies 2 in every 5 applicants for filling out the claim forms wrong.
 But having a lawyer file your claim makes you 2x more likely to get SSD benefits on your first try!
 In fact, most people who qualify for legal assistance through our website receive $10,000 in lump-sum backpay, on average, as well as monthly benefits.